-Description: The sequence of embryonic development from fertilization through the intricate process of fetal development.
-Comparative study of vertebrate embryos will be made in the laboratory.
-(2 lecture, 6 laboratory hours) Laboratory fee applies.
+Description: This course explores the molecular, cellular and genetic processes of invertebrate and vertebrate development from fertilized egg to multicellular organism.
+The evolution of developmental mechanisms will also be discussed.
+A comparative study of invertebrate and vertebrate embryos will be included in the laboratory.
+(3 lecture, 3 laboratory hours) Laboratory fee applies.
 SUNY GEN ED-GLAB; NCC GEN ED-n/a